e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ### Hide empty menu

-Select whether to hide the button when the menu does not show any items: hide, hide the dropdown icon only, do not hide.
+Select whether to hide the widget when the dropdown menu does not show any items: hide widget, hide dropdown icon only, do not hide.

 ## Usage